MRU-CSIS-1502-001-202501-ASG-classroom/a2-2025-03-06-tests/README.md

 ## instructions

 1. Replace the `src/test` directory you currently have in your project with the one present in this repo.
+2. Add the `res/marking` directory in this repo to the `res` directory in your project.